cwmoore/mita/LINKS.md

     * [Java-to-UML Tool](https://github.com/shubhamvadhera/uml-parser) (neat hack? or something else?)
     * [*Many* Words on "What is UML" (2005)](http://www.uml.org/what-is-uml.htm)

-The thought that's bouncing around in my skull is *just how cool it would be* if I could pull up an interesting repository from GitHub and play the `git log` output from the beginning to the current state, by cycling through "diffs in place" in the editor, or through generated UML diagrams, as they evolved over the course of development/many commits.
+[1] The thought that's bouncing around in my skull is *just how cool it would be* if I could pull up an interesting repository from GitHub and play the `git log` output from the beginning to the current state, by cycling through "diffs in place" in the editor, or through generated UML diagrams, as they evolved over the course of development/many commits.

+I can promise a certain number of minimum hours to the App Team's projects, and I am here to learn and explore.